Family and Caregiver Support

 Lovella Apartments

-Lovella Apartments, located in Red Deer, provides an affordable residence for 9 tenants who require very little day-to-day support and are largely independent.
+Lovella Apartments, located in Red Deer, provides an affordable residence for 9 tenants who require very little day-to-day support and can live independently.

 Lovella Apartments are owned and operated by the SSA and allows tenants the freedom to continue working towards recovery without the stress of an unsteady living situation.